-Every child deserves a chance to succeed in school and in life.
-However, research shows that children born to wealthy families tend to become wealthy adults, while those born to poor families tend to remain tethered to poverty.
-Nowhere is that reality starker, perhaps, than in North Carolina’s Piedmont Triad region, where children of families at the bottom of the economic ladder stand less than a 5 percent chance of rising to the top as adults – one of the worst rates of upward mobility in America.
+One community offering a stark illustration of this fact is North Carolina’s Piedmont Triad region, where children of families at the bottom of the economic ladder stand less than a 5 percent chance of rising to the top as adults — one of the worst rates of upward mobility in America.

 About 6,000 children are born in Guilford County each year, and about half start life in poverty.
-Guilford has one of the highest high school graduation rates in North Carolina, yet only 38 percent of the class of 2010 completed a college degree within six years of high school graduation.
-This problem, which reflects a disconnect between high school graduation requirements and career readiness, is often rooted in earlier educational troubles.
-Guilford suffers from low rates of kindergarten readiness (45 percent) and 3rd grade reading proficiency (47 percent).
+Only 38 percent of the class of 2010 completed a college degree within six years of high school graduation.